sroccoli1/homeinventoryweb/2019_milestones.md

 ## 2019 Milestones

 ### January
+- Went throught HTML and CSS and PHP basic with [this website](https://www.w3schools.com/)
-Created the Home Inventory Home Page, with HTLM, CSS and PHP!
+- Created the Home Inventory Home Page, with HTLM, CSS and PHP!

 ### Feb
-Made the Home Inventory Home Page responsible and added bits of Javascript.
+Made the Home Inventory Home Page responsible and added tiny bits of Javascript.

 ### March
-Learned some Javascript and added some into the home page.
+[Learned some Javascript with this website](https://www.w3schools.com/js/default.asp) and added more some into the home page.

 ### May
-Fixed the topbar dropdown.
+- Fixed the topbar dropdown.
-Added a search filed and styled it.
+- Added a search filed and styled it.

 ### June
 Fixed recordNewCarboard mobile layout.